-In 2001, we adopted a multi-step plan for our industrial fasteners products businesses to consolidate five manufacturing plants into three remaining plants.
-The plant closures were completed by December 31, 2002.
+• In 2001, we adopted a multi-step plan for our industrial fasteners products businesses to consolidate five manufacturing plants into three remaining plants.
+The plant closures were completed by December

+31, 2002.
 We have continued to rationalize the manufacturing capabilities among the three remaining plants during the second quarter of 2003.
 In 2003, we initiated plans to close our Lakewood, Ohio manufacturing facility and to consolidate these operations at our Frankfort, Indiana facility.
 This plan will consolidate manufacturing and finishing capabilities of our standard and custom-designed large diameter fasteners and eliminate redundant cost structures.
 We expect to complete these consolidation activities early in the third quarter of 2004.

 Key Indicators of Performance.
-In evaluating our business, our management considers Adjusted EBITDA as the key indicator of our performance.
-Our management uses Adjusted EBITDA as the primary indicator of financial operating performance and as a measure of cash generating capability.
-We define adjusted EBITDA as operating profit before depreciation, amortization, impairment of goodwill and legacy restricted stock award expense.
+In evaluating our business, our management considers Adjusted EBITDA as a key indicator of financial operating performance and as a measure of cash generating capability.
+We define Adjusted EBITDA as net income (loss) before cumulative effect of accounting change and before interest, taxes, depreciation, amortization, impairment of goodwill, non-cash losses on sale-leaseback of property and equipment and legacy restricted stock award expense.
 In evaluating Adjusted EBITDA, our management deems it important to consider the quality of our underlying earnings by separately identifying certain costs undertaken to improve our results, such as costs related to consolidating facilities and businesses in an effort to eliminate duplicative costs or achieve efficiencies, costs related to integrating acquisitions and restructuring costs related to expense reduction efforts.
 Although our consolidation, restructuring and integration efforts are continuing and driven in part by our acquisition activity, our management eliminates these costs to evaluate underlying business performance.
 Caution must be exercised in eliminating these items as they include substantially (but not necessarily entirely) cash costs and there can be no assurance that we will ultimately realize the benefits of these efforts.
 Moreover, even if the anticipated benefits are realized, they may be offset by other business performance or general economic issues.